srimani-ravikumar/interview-prep/README.md

+# Building a Solid and Rigid Foundation!

-This repository contains works that was involved in the process of upskilling or interview preparation of myself.
+This repository contains my personal works involved in upskilling and building thought process on what really "Software Engineering".
-Primarily focuses on general programming concepts(not on language specific) like below:
+The primary focus is on **general programming concepts** rather than language-specific implementations.

+## Topics Covered

-1. OOP
+1. **Object-Oriented Programming (OOP)**
-2. Software Design Principles
+2. **Software Design Principles**
-3. Software Design Patterns
+3. **Software Design Patterns**
-4. Data Structures Implementation
+4. **Data Structures Implementation**
-5. Algorithms Implementation
+5. **Algorithms Implementation**
-6. Low Level System Design
+6. **Low-Level System Design**
-7. Computer Networks Notes & Projects
+7. **Computer Networks Notes & Projects**
-8. Operating Systems Notes & Projects
+8. **Operating Systems Notes & Projects**

-Note: I will use popular strictly typed OOP languages like C#, JavaScript, Java for exhibiting the above skills (which I am quite familiar with 😅)
+## Notes

+- The focus is on clarity, understanding, and practical application for skill development and rather focusing on the cream layer called "Tech Stack"

+---

+Feel free to explore, learn, and use the concepts shared in this repository!